 yb-sample-apps.jar) from GitHub.

-Start loading data into “yugabyte-producer” using the YugabyteDB workload generator JAR.
+Start loading data into “yugabyte-producer”.

 java -jar yb-sample-apps.jar --workload SqlSecondaryIndex --nodes 127.0.0.1:5433

 For bidirectional replication, repeat the preceding step in the "yugabyte-consumer" universe.

 Next, continue to the next section to verify that replication is working correctly.

 For unidirectional replication, connect to “yugabyte-consumer” universe using the YSQL shell (

 ysqlsh) or the YCQL shell (

 ycqlsh), and confirm that you can see expected records.

 For bidirectional replication, repeat the previous step, but pump data into “yugabyte-consumer”.
 To avoid primary key conflict errors, keep the key space for the two universes separate.

 Checking replication lag